-This guide provides information required to successfully migrate a website into OU Campus, details how-to organize content and request initial training after development website is built.
+This guide provides information required to successfully migrate a website into OU Campus, details how to organize content and request initial training.

 After the preliminary migration meeting the department preparation and planning phase begins.
-Campus Web Services will create a development website for the department during this period.
+A development website will be created for the department's use during this period.
 It is incumbent on the department to organize the details of their migration.

 - any links to social media.

 - Comprehensive list of URLs for every page in current website, even if the page will not be included in the new website (they still must be listed for redirect purpose).
 Web URL Redirect Example

 Check out this 30 minute video Serenity Now - Redesigning a Website in One Year or Less

 - Review your content and decide if it should be public-facing (OU Campus) or private (SDSU intranet).